buymeasoda/soda-theme/README.md

 ### Code Font

-The code font shown in the screenshot is [Meslo](https://github.com/andreberg/Meslo-Font), which is a modified version of Menlo.
+The code font shown in the screenshot is Menlo.

-## Release Notes

-Soda theme is designed to work with the latest [development build](http://www.sublimetext.com/dev) of Sublime Text 2.
-ST2 dev builds move quickly and changes can occur with the theme API between releases, so there may be occasions where the theme doesn't quite work with a brand new dev release.

 ## Development

+Please note, Sublime Text dev builds move quickly and changes can occur with the theme API between releases, so there may be occasions where the theme doesn't quite work with a brand new dev release.

 While developing the theme, I have documented some [theme challenges and ideas](https://github.com/buymeasoda/soda-theme/wiki/Theme-challenges-and-ideas) encountered along the way.